Michigan’s Medical Marijuana Lawyers

 The essence of the MMMA is that a “qualifying patient” may obtain a certification from a physician and a “registry identification card” from the State Department of Community Health, which will authorize the patient to avoid prosecution and other penalties for cultivating up to twelve (12) marihuana plants and a combined total of 2.5 ounces of raw medical marijuana and “usable marihuana equivalents.”
 One ounce of dried cannabis is equal to 16 ounces of marijuana-infused products if in a solid form, 7 grams of marijuana-infused products if in a gaseous form, or 36 fluid ounces of marijuana-infused products if in a liquid form.
 A qualified, experienced medical marijuana lawyer can help you understand the intricacies of the MMMA.

-The regulatory changes in 2016 provided for the creation and reclassification of individuals and entities involved in the cultivation, transportation, and ultimate sale of medical marihuana, with each requiring a “state operating license” to operate under the MMFLA lawfully.
+The regulatory changes in 2016 provided for the creation and reclassification of individuals and entities involved in the cultivation, transportation, and ultimate sale of medical marihuana.
+Each requires a “state operating license” to operate lawfully under the MMFLA.
 These include a “grower,” “processor,” “secure transporter,” provisioning center” (i.e., dispensary), and a “safety compliance facility.”

-There are two defenses outlined in the MMMA, Section 4 and Section 8.
-New cases are decided regularly that further define and clarify how these defenses operate.
-A Section 4 Defense provides qualified registered patients broad immunity from “arrest, prosecution, or penalty in any manner” if certain foundational facts are true.
-Section 8 provides limited protection for the use of medical marijuana in criminal prosecutions, which requires dismissal of the charges if all the elements of the defense are established; this is even for an unregistered patient.
+The MMMA outlines two defenses: Section 4 and Section 8.
+Courts regularly rule on new cases, further defining and clarifying how these defenses operate.
+A Section 4 Defense provides qualified registered patients broad immunity from “arrest, prosecution, or penalty in any manner” if certain foundational facts are accurate.
+Section 8 provides limited protection for the use of medical marijuana in criminal prosecutions, which requires dismissal of the charges if all the elements of the defense are proven; this is even for an unregistered patient.
 A defendant who moves for the dismissal of criminal charges under section 8 must raise the defense in a pretrial motion to dismiss and for an evidentiary hearing.
 The foundational requirements for both defenses require specialized knowledge and skill to establish.
-The medical marijuana lawyers with LEWIS & DICKSTEIN, P.L.L.C. have the skill, experience, and reputation for putting forth a viable and credible defense.
+The medical marijuana lawyers with LEWIS & DICKSTEIN, P.L.L.C. have the skill, experience, and reputation for creating a viable and credible defense.

 Defenses Available under the MMFLA

-Like the MMMA, a registered qualifying patient or registered primary caregiver is also afforded certain protections from criminal prosecution.
-These protections extend to purchasing marijuana from a provisioning center if the quantity purchased is within limits outlined in the MMMA.
+Like the MMMA, a registered qualifying patient or primary caregiver is also protected from criminal prosecution.
+These protections extend to purchasing marijuana from a provisioning center if the quantity purchased is within the limits outlined in the MMMA.
 A registered primary caregiver cannot be prosecuted or sanctioned for transferring 2.5 ounces or less of marihuana to a safety compliance facility for testing.

 Operating Under the Influence of Medical Marijuana

 The law firm of LEWIS & DICKSTEIN, P.L.L.C. will stand up for you and defend your rights.
-We are recognized throughout as one of Michigan’s toughest firms, and we will do whatever is necessary to battle the legal system for you.
-We have an unparalleled track record of success with defending clients on felony and misdemeanor drug charges in Michigan.
+Our experienced defense lawyers will do whatever is necessary to battle the legal system for you.
+We have an unparalleled track record of success defending clients on felony and misdemeanor drug charges in Michigan.
+Contact us for a free consultation with a criminal defense lawyer today!

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.